Ostrinia scapulalis: Nuptial gifts

 The male adzuki bean borer provides nuptial gifts to the female in the form of proteins, carbohydrates, minerals, and sugars that are included in the spermatophore.
 These nuptial gifts are known to significantly improve the female's reproductive output.
 For example, the protein is thought to help with egg production.
 The resources that are required of the male to do this generally are derived from larval sources.
 This proves to be at a substantial cost to the male.
-Since there is a trade off between investment in current reproduction and future reproduction, more investment in reproduction should be made towards the end of the moth's lifespan.
+Since a tradeoff exists between investment in current reproduction and future reproduction, more investment in reproduction should be made towards the end of the moth's lifespan.
 As this idea predicts, older males were found to produce significantly larger spermatophores than younger males, thus indicating a greater reproductive effort.
-In contrast, neither female fecundity nor longevity and longevity was affected by age.
+In contrast, neither female fecundity nor longevity was affected by age.

 Multiple mating

 Polygyny is common in the adzuki bean borer.
-Males of the species mate multiply and are polygynous although the females of the species mate only once and are monandrous.
+Males of the species mate multiply and are polygynous, although the females of the species mate only once and are monandrous.
 Males follow the many traces of female pheromones and land close to females before performing a courtship ritual and mating (transferring spermatophores to the female).
-This results in the majority of parental care being provided by the female of the species since male desertion is common.
+This results in the majority of parental care being provided by the female of the species, since male desertion is common.